-The island covers 305 hectares and is located in Lake Huron, roughly two kilometers off the west shore of the Bruce Peninsula across from Stokes Bay.
+The island covers 306 hectares (757 acres) and is located in Lake Huron, roughly two kilometers off the west shore of the Bruce Peninsula across from Stokes Bay.
 It is completely undeveloped, with the exception of an automatic navigation light on the island’s west shore.

 Exposure of Lyal Island to the forces of Lake Huron over the centuries has led to the development of shingle beaches, which occur as a series of parallel ridges that extend several hundred metres inland.
 The Guelph formation dolostone inland is exposed as flat to gently swelling pavements.
 This bedrock provides habitat for the many coastal herbs that are distinctive to the Bruce Peninsula.

 Surrounding the pond on the island’s southern portion is a quaking fibric peat mat which supports distinctly boreal vegetation occurring nowhere else on the island.